awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

 + Removed dependency on Python for device under test\.
 + Test suite execution time reduced by more than 50 percent, which makes the qualification process faster\.
 + Executable size reduced by more than 50 percent, which makes download and installation faster\.
-+ Improved [timeout multiplier support](https://docs.aws.amazon.com/greengrass/latest/developerguide/idt-troubleshooting.html#test-timeout) for all test cases\.
++ Improved [timeout multiplier support](idt-troubleshooting.md#test-timeout) for all test cases\.
 + Enhanced post\-diagnostics messages for faster troubleshooting of errors\.
-+ Updated [Permissions Policy Template](dev-tst-prereqs.md#policy-template) required to run IDT\.
++ Updated the permissions policy template required to run IDT\.
 + Added support for AWS IoT Greengrass v1\.9\.3\.